Only around 2% of the population are true empaths though many of us can attest to having empathic traits.

 Extroverts, however, expend energy when alone and gain energy when around others, so if you’re an extroverted empath, you’ll find heeding this advice leaves you feeling worse!

 Put simply, use some of your empath intuition when responding to advice on fatigue-prevention.

 While some advice does require an open mind or a leap of faith, if, for example, you’ve tried meditation in the past and found it actually stressed you out or left you restless, then there’s no point continually trying in the hopes it will magically work for you one day.

 It’s all about the balance between trying something new and understanding your unique quirks!

 2. Be Aware and Acknowledge

-Another point which may be moot for some, being aware, and recognizing the signs of empath fatigue within yourself is actually vital for nipping the fatigue in the bud and preventing full-blown burnout.
+Another point that may be moot for some, being aware and recognizing the signs of empath fatigue within yourself is actually vital for nipping the fatigue in the bud and preventing full-blown burnout.

 In fact, acknowledging empath fatigue and taking a few minutes or hours to balance yourself is actually far less time consuming and intensive than waiting for a total meltdown to occur and having to build yourself back up over several days, weeks, or even months!

 When you start to feel your emotional reserves dwindling, acknowledge it and take action.